Senior Communications Officer

 Vice President of Programs, Global Fund for Children

 Corey Oser advances rights and opportunities for young people by helping youth-centered and youth-led organizations become more effective and connected.
-With more than 20 years of experience with local and international NGOs, Corey is an expert in girls’ and women’s empowerment; LGBTQI rights; youth engagement and youth development; organizational capacity development; and human trafficking.
+Corey has more than 20 years of experience working in international development with local and international NGOs to empower women and girls, prevent and respond to human trafficking, and address other important issues.
 Her regional expertise includes East Asia, East and West Africa, and the Balkans.

 Corey joined GFC in 2017 after establishing and leading a global capacity-strengthening effort at Polaris that equipped organizations to identify victims of trafficking, respond effectively, and create data-informed solutions.
 Corey previously spent a decade improving economic and social outcomes for women and girls in conflict-affected countries through leadership roles with Women for Women International.
 She holds a master’s degree in international affairs and development from the George Washington University and a bachelor’s degree from Bates College.
 Read Corey’s full bio here.